Contains Rolling Updates

 - This happens a lot on this show.
 Newly re-married Don and his wife, Megan, are seen at home.
 We think she has gone home sick.
 We think he has gone home to check on her, concerned she is ill.
 It turns out to be an apparent role-playing session, with Megan and Don taking on vaguely sadomasochistic roles.

 - In the first season of Misfits, Nathan meets a beautiful young woman named Ruth.
 She loses her phone, he finds it and returns it, and they begin to have sex after he gets there.
 In the middle of the act, she transforms into an 82-year-old woman - her true age.

 - On Lost Girl, Vex, a Fae with the ability to telepathically control other people, is revealed to enjoy bondage in the submissive role.

-- Old conventions of this trope sometimes backfire.
-On RuPaul's Drag Race, Season 4, Milan was criticized for "flipping her wig", though Milan argued that she was going for something entirely different with the flip, along the lines of expressing emotion and "being in the moment" rather than referencing a tired trope.
+- Rupauls Drag Race.
+Old conventions of this trope sometimes backfire.
+In Season 4 Milan was criticized for "flipping her wig", though Milan argued that she was going for something entirely different with the flip, along the lines of expressing emotion and "being in the moment" rather than referencing a tired trope.